Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV_2/README.md

 Description
 The DXE dependency expression section is a leaf section that contains a dependency expression that is used to determine the dispatch order for a DXE driver.
 See the Platform Initialization Driver Execution Environment Core Interface Specification for details regarding the format of the dependency expression.
 ```

+The section file extension for these sections is "*.dpx"